 Natural colored diamonds are available in every color of the rainbow and then some.
 For most people interested in colored stones, they are most likely to be satisfied with gemstones since the colors are more to their liking.
 But for those who want the exotic and can afford it, natural colored diamonds make an exciting and luxurious choice.
 In the right setting, it can be a masterpiece that can become your own piece of history.

 Lets dive into the article and see the different types of colored diamonds and what makes them special.

 Colored Stone Jewelry

-When most people think of colored stone jewelry, their minds turn to rubies, sapphires, and emeralds and in most cases they would be right.
+When most people think of colored stone jewelry, their minds turn to gemstones such as rubies, sapphires, and emeralds.
+In most cases they would be right.
 However, for the jewelry connoisseur, they should also consider the most beautiful, brightest, and durable gemstone of all - the diamond!
 Most people don't realize that diamonds come in colors other than clear.
 The jewelry industry calls these diamonds "white".
 However, the knowledgeable jewelry aficionado knows that some of the most beautiful diamonds in the world come in a rainbow of colors.
 This narrative will unlock some the secrets behind colored diamonds - their rarity, their cost, and their true beauty.

 First of all, the most desired colored diamonds are all natural.
 This means the diamonds come out of the ground the color they are polished to and are not treated or modified in any way to bring out or enhance their color.
 A diamond must be certified by a gemological laboratory such as GIA, AGS, or IGI in order to be called natural.
 Natural colored diamonds represent less than 1% of all diamond rough processed.
 Some sources say this number is as small as one carat of every 10,000 carats processed.
 To say that natural colored diamonds are rare is an understatement!